derekmwright/aoc-2020/README.md

 ## Day 4

 So, I'll probably just stick with keeping this whole challenge in Ruby.
 This day's challenge got another Class thrown at it.
 I had fun setting up the validation logic on it.
 Overkill for the challenge?
 Maybe, but it seems to be able to scale and be extensible.

+## Day 5

+Its just binary conversions, this was a quick one.
+Ruby `slice_when` comes to the rescue again for partitioning arrays.